Dollar boosted by Fed leadership talk; Aussie dives

 “There are only two ways to achieve that: either it bets on the Fed strengthening the dollar with a continuation of its rate hike cycle or it takes control itself and eases its monetary policy, moving in the opposite direction of most central banks at present, thus actively weakening the Australian dollar.”

-The euro held steady at $1.1761 EUR=, with the near term focus on Thursday's European Central Bank policy meeting.
+The euro held steady at $1.1761, with the near term focus on Thursday’s European Central Bank policy meeting.

 According to a Reuters poll of economists, the ECB is expected to announce on Oct.
 26 that it will start trimming its monthly asset purchases to 40 billion euros from 60 billion euros in January.